Pistonite/workex/README.md

 - `declare`

 All `import` statements will also be included in the output, no unused import analysis is done.
+Note that you should almost always only import types that are used in the interfaces, which means they should also be used in the output.

 Some syntaxes are not supported:
 - namespaces